 You’ve already replaced your traditional light bulbs with energy-efficient CFLs.
 You recycle diligently.
 You compost your food scraps.
 And hey, you may even have your own backyard organic garden.
 Now the question remains: How can you take your everyday green habits to the next level?

 Get out.
 Spread the word.
 Share the knowledge.
 Here are eight fabulous ways to get involved:

-Get kids recycling early on by implementing a program at a school or day care.
-Gather support from parents and teachers to educate kids on the importance of recycling plastic bottles or school supplies such as paper and crayons.
-Yes, crayons!
-Petroleum-based wax crayons never biodegrade, but Crazy Crayons, accepts old crayons and makes them into new ones.
+Get kids recycling early by implementing a program at a school or daycare.
+Gather support from parents and teachers to educate kids on the importance of recycling their plastic bottles and paper.

 4. Raise Funds for Green Causes

 If a fundraiser of this sort seems too daunting, use your consumer power to raise funds on a smaller scale.
-A great place to start is the Greenraising Web site, where you can not only purchase eco-friendly products such as recycled gift wrap, lunch bags and stainless steel bottles, but also select an affiliate such as the Brita Climate Ride or the West Michigan Academy of Environmental Science to share a percentage of the sale.
+A great place to start is Amazon Smile, especially if you love online shopping.
+By linking your Amazon account to Amazon Smile, you can select an affiliate like the World Wildlife Fund or American Rivers to share a percentage of the sale.
 Now, your green purchase donates money to eco-centered causes.

 5. Green the Homes in Your Neighborhood